mdavids/rfc/content/draft-davids-forsalereg-15.md

 Tags beginning with the character "x" are reserved for experimentation and development.
 IANA cannot assign them.

-A tag name length of 4 characters is **RECOMMENDED**.
+A tag name length of 4 characters is **RECOMMENDED** for consistency.

 ### Size, Format, Syntax and Initial Assignments

-The registry entries, consist of content tags as defined in (#abnf) and (#tagdefs).

-The entries in this sub-registry are called "Content Tags" as defined in (#abnf) and (#tagdefs) and the initial set is as follows:
+The sub-registry entries consist of content tags as defined in (#abnf) and (#tagdefs) and the initial set is as follows:

 Tag Name | Reference | Status | Description
 ---------|-----------|--------|-------------